-The Public Facilities, Services, and Safety Element of the General Plan includes policies on the prioritization and provision of public facilities and services, evaluation of new growth, guidelines for implementing a financing strategy, and guidelines for the provision of specific facilities.
-This element discusses City challenges, including a public facilities deficit, and recommends that facilities deficiencies be remedied through diverse funding strategies such as joint-use, more-efficient resource allocations, and fiscal reform efforts that provide equitable redistribution of revenues to the City from the state.
+The Public Facilities, Services, and Safety Element of the General Plan includes policies on the prioritization and provision of public facilities and services, with strong policies for prioritizing investments where they are most needed; evaluation of new growth; guidelines for implementing a financing strategy; and guidelines for the provision of specific facilities.
+This element discusses City challenges, including a public facilities deficit, and recommends that facilities deficiencies be remedied through diverse funding strategies such as joint-use, more-efficient resource allocations, and fiscal reform efforts that provide equitable delivery of revenues to the City from the State.